slarmoo/.github/profile/simon/simonReact/simonReactP1.md

 ## Port complete

-At this point we are done porting the CSS deliverable to React, the final Simon project structure looks like the following.
+At this point we are done porting the CSS deliverable to React.
+The final Simon project structure looks like the following.

 ```sh
 ├─ LICENSE